California Construction Loan Brokers Directory

 Key Facts

-- Most conventional lenders in California explicitly exclude owner-builder projects where the homeowner acts as their own general contractor
+- Most conventional lenders in California explicitly exclude owner-builder projects where the homeowner acts as their own general contractor.

 Decision Rules

-If: Borrower needs owner-builder construction loan and is NOT a licensed contractor or construction professional
+If: Borrower needs owner-builder construction loan and is NOT a licensed contractor

 If: Property is agricultural, farm, ranch, vineyard, or large rural acreage